Warning Icon A triangular warning icon with a bold exclamation mark

 Dengue in American Samoa

-As of 12 October 2025, a total of 264 laboratory confirmed dengue cases have been reported in American Samoa since the public health emergency was declared on 8 July 2025.
-DENV-1 and DENV-2 are reported to be co-circulating.
+As of 1 December 2025, a total of 348 confirmed cases of dengue and no deaths have been reported in American Samoa since the start of 2025.
+Ongoing transmission has been reported and cases are continuing to rise.
+DENV-1 and DENV-2 have been reported.
 Please see our Topics in Brief article for further details on dengue.

 Take usual precautions